Exchange voucher for cash

 If you have any questions, feel free to write to us on WhatsApp: +491630292623.
 Please do not call!

-Are you in solidarity with people using payment cards and would like to participate in our actions?
+Do you support people with prepaid cards and would like to participate in our actions?
 Get your shopping voucher at one of our distribution points!

 Café Leitstelle